Do not underestimate $3… This is how fraud begins on Telegram and Binance**

 * First experience to prove credibility

-* 'Just the last step' before the funds arrive
+* 'Just the last step' before the money arrives

 In fact, this is not the 'last step', but **the first step towards falling into the trap**.

-The scammer is not concerned at first about taking a large amount from you, because he knows that people are afraid to send large sums.
-So he starts with a very small amount to make you feel that it is normal and simple, and that there is nothing to lose.
+The scammer doesn't care at first about taking a large amount from you, because he knows that people are afraid to send large sums.
+So he starts with a very small amount to make you feel that it's normal and simple, and that you have nothing to lose.
 But once you send this amount, a new series of requests begins:

 Once he tells you there are additional fees,

-And once he tells you that the process is stalled,
+And once he tells you that the process is on hold,

-And once they ask you for another amount 'to complete the withdrawal',
+And once he asks you for another amount 'to complete the withdrawal',

-Then you find yourself having paid more than you had, and in the end, **no withdrawal, no profits, and no recovery**.
+Then you find yourself having paid more than you had, and in the end, **no withdrawal, no profits, and no refunds**.

-What is even more dangerous is that some of these accounts use a very dangerous psychological tactic, which is **constant urgency and pressure**.
+Worse than that, some of these accounts use a very dangerous psychological tactic, which is **constant pressure and urgency**.

-They message you a lot, repeat the words, seem like they are in a hurry to help you, and make you feel that the opportunity will be lost if you don't send now.
+They message you a lot, repeat the words, seem like they're in a hurry to help you, and make you feel that the opportunity will be lost if you don't send now.

 And here we must understand something very important:

-**An honest person does not pressure you to pay.
+**An honest person will not pressure you to pay.

 But the scammer is always in a hurry because he doesn't want you to think.**